Queensland Health 2025 Influenza vaccination advice

 Annual influenza vaccination is the best way to protect against severe disease and complications from influenza.
 The Australian Technical Advisory Group on Immunisation (ATAGI) recommends influenza vaccination for all people aged 6 months and over.

-In 2024, all Queenslanders aged 6 months and over can receive free influenza vaccination.
+In 2025, all Queenslanders aged 6 months and over are eligible for free influenza vaccination under the 2025 Queensland Free Flu Vaccination Program.

 Vaccine strains

-The 2024 seasonal influenza vaccines for the southern hemisphere include the following strains:
+The 2025 Quadrivalent seasonal influenza vaccines for the southern hemisphere include both egg and cell-based strains:

-Influenza disease is highly infectious and occurs year-round.
+Influenza is highly contagious and can circulate year-round.
 Infection rates tend to increase during the cooler months between May and October with the peak commonly occurring in August.
 In tropical areas, the pattern can be more variable and may include clusters outside this period.

 Annual vaccination should ideally occur before the onset of each influenza season.
 Vaccinating from April provides protection before the peak.
 While protection is generally expected to last for the whole season, the best protection against influenza occurs within the first 3 to 4 months following vaccination.